Minnesota vs. Maryland NCAA Football Odds, Plays and Insights | October 23, 2021

 Minnesota vs. Maryland College Football Odds, Plays and Insights

-The Minnesota Golden Gophers (4-2, 0-0 Big Ten) are 5-point favorites when they host the Maryland Terrapins (4-2, 0-0 Big Ten) in a Big Ten matchup on Saturday, October 23, 2021 at Huntington Bank Stadium.
-A 54.5-point over/under is set for the contest.
+Oddsmakers give the Minnesota Golden Gophers (4-2, 0-0 Big Ten) the edge when they host the Maryland Terrapins (4-2, 0-0 Big Ten) on Saturday, October 23, 2021 in a matchup between Big Ten foes at Huntington Bank Stadium.
+Minnesota is favored by 5 points.
+The total has been set at 54.5 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.